On most of the days, during market timings, various stocks and indexes, move a lot before closing for the day.

 The reason is that you may be forced to exit early due to intraday movements as compared to carrying your positions overnight.

-Best idea is to try out your strategies on paper trading or start with small amount before making it your main trading style.
+The best idea is to try out your strategies on paper trading or start with a small amount before making it your main trading style.

-- Stock of the day: These are news based stock picks.
-Some important news is expected (results announcements, management announcements, stocks being effected by some Govt. policy announcement etc.) related to these results, and hence their prices are expected to move significantly more than other stocks.
+- The stock of the day: These are news-based stock picks.
+Some important news is expected (results announcements, management announcements, stocks being effected by some Govt. policy announcement, etc.) related to these results, and hence their prices are expected to move significantly more than other stocks.

-- Pre selected Stock list: If you have developed a intraday trading strategy, then there are high chances that it is applicable and tested on certain stocks.
-Most of successful intraday traders, trade in selected few stocks only.
+- Pre-selected Stocklist: If you have developed an intraday trading strategy, then there are high chances that it is applicable and tested on certain stocks.
+Most of the successful intraday traders, trade in selected few stocks only.

-- Stock at significant technical points: This strategy is based on scanning stocks on regular basis and trading in stocks who are at important technical analysis based juncture, like breaking out of flag pattern, trading at resistance levels etc.
+- Stock at significant technical points: This strategy is based on scanning stocks on a regular basis and trading in stocks who are at important technical analysis based juncture, like breaking out of flag pattern, trading at resistance levels, etc.

 Always choose stocks with high liquidity.
 It will help you to enter and exit the stock easily as compared to stocks with less volume.

-Suitable time frame to chose for intraday trading
+Suitable time frame to choose for day trading

 The sweet spot is 15 min chart.
 Though 5 min chart is good option too.